Qiskit/qiskit-metapackage/docs/qc_intro.rst

 computation occurs within the decoherence time of the quantum device.

 Constructing complex quantum circuits with minimal effort is at the heart of Qiskit.
-With only a few lines of code, is it possible to construct complex circuits like the one above
+With only a few lines of code, it is possible to construct complex circuits like the one above.

 .. jupyter-execute::
    :hide-code: